 That nagging feeling that I want to draw was always coming back to me in my career.
 I just never had the courage to try it.
 Not until I was at rock bottom with my work and life.
 I desperately needed something happy.
 I started to draw every day.
 It was my therapy and without realizing it, I also started fulfilling my dreams.
 It looked really bad but I didn’t have any expectations.
 I had nothing to lose anymore, so I was not worried to show my bad work.

 I made my first illustrated post on Instagram in December 2018.
 Really bad.
 What was magical, was the support and response I received.
 There was not a single negative comment.
 On that day, I decided to draw every day and make it public consistently to just show up.

-There are 3 important steps that helped me in that process and you can watch me talking about it on the Futur Academy channel:
+There are 3 important steps for anyone who is starting from 0 and you can watch me talking about it on the Futur Academy channel:

 #1 simplifying the conceptual process

 #3 Simplifying the technical process

 The technical progress behind the last two* years